Back

 Even with limited resources and infrastructure, small businesses are still held to many of the same data privacy and compliance requirements as any other organization.
 This poses a big challenge for data collection, processing, and storage, especially as breaches become more common and sophisticated.
 Small businesses that have customers across borders must also comply with data residency requirements.

-Overcoming Data Collection Challenges with FormAssembly
+Overcoming Data Collection Problem with FormAssembly

 Data collection can be a challenge for small businesses, but the right solution can help your team streamline processes and improve efficiency.
 FormAssembly’s data collection platform offers a no-code form builder that non-technical users can have up and running in minutes.
 Our small business customers use FormAssembly for contact forms, registration forms, payment forms, questionnaires and surveys, and much more.